dscorbett/duployan-font/docs/developer-documentation.md

 * `hb-shape` and `hb-view`: Build HarfBuzz’s command-line utilities.
 * `requirements.txt` and `dev-requirements.txt`: Update `*requirements.txt`
   based on `*requirements.in`.
+* `release`: Create a Git tag for the current commit, then a new commit updating to the next version number.
 * `sync-noto`: Prepare to sync the downstream Noto repository with changes in this repository.
 (Some manual work is still required.)